Best Trading Software for Day Traders: Day Trade Guide

 Options Trading Fee

 Personally, I don’t trade options.
-But my top student Mark Croock does.
+But my millionaire student Mark Croock does.
 And for anyone who does, TD Ameritrade has a fee of 65 cents per contract.
 That’s higher than other brokers that allow free options contracts.

 65 cents per contract is still extremely low, but with a free option at other brokers, you might want to look elsewhere for options trading.